roshan-bh91/learning-react-query/notes/staletime.md

 Default value of `staleTime`: 0 seconds (can reduce the number of network requests ) Default value of `cacheTime`: 5 minutes

+Some more parameters that can be introduced in the third object like argument of useQuery:

+1) `refetchOnMount`: default value is `true`.
+Other values you can set it are : `false` or `always`.
+As the name suggests whenever the component is mounted into view, this property decides to send a refetch request for data in the background.
+2) `refetchOnWindowFocus`: default value is `true`.
+Other values you can set it are : `false` or `always`.
+Now when the tab gets out of focus and comes back again in focus a network request is put again.